andrew/ultimate-awesome/README.md

 - [awesome-semantic-shapes](https://github.com/w3c-cg/awesome-semantic-shapes) - A curated list of RDF Shape resources.
 - [awesome-nonprofit-discounts](https://github.com/wordnik/awesome-nonprofit-discounts) - A list of awesome companies who discount their software for nonprofit orgs.
 - [DeFi-Map](https://github.com/YutaSugimura/DeFi-Map) - List of decentralized finance projects on Ethereum.
+- [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
 - [awesome-kaggle-kernels](https://github.com/alfarias/awesome-kaggle-kernels) - Compilation of good Kaggle Kernels.
 - [blog](https://github.com/awesomedevin/blog) - Welcome to Devin's blog,I'm trying to be a fullstack developer and sticking with it ！！！.
 - [Awesome-MoML-NeurIPS24](https://github.com/azminewasi/Awesome-MoML-NeurIPS24) - ALL Molecular ML papers from NeurIPS'24.